 If we are committed to eradicating modern slavery and achieving Sustainable Development Goal Target 8.7, we must gain a better understanding of “what works.”
 The Promising Practices Database aims to do just that: initially created in 2015, it collates evaluations of anti-slavery and counter trafficking programs in a searchable format to determine what works – and what does not – to eradicate modern slavery.

-The Database is set up so policy makers, donors, and program designers can quickly identify what works – and what does not – through a simple search by country, target population, type or sector of slavery, or type of intervention.
+The Database is designed so policy makers, donors, and program designers can quickly identify what works through a simple search by country, target population, type or sector of slavery, or type of intervention.

 Following an update in 2020, the Database houses a total of 262 evaluations.
 These evaluations cover all forms of modern slavery, including human trafficking, forced labour, and forced marriage.
 It includes interventions such as community empowerment programs, cash transfers, training for police, awareness raising campaigns, and case management, among other initiatives and activities.